PatanL/data-retrieval-api/README.md

 ## Change log

-Use this section to list the _major_ changes made to the module if this is not the first iteration of the module.
-Include an entry for each semester and name of person working on the module.
-For example

-Fall 2021 (Student 1)
-* Week of 04/11/2022: added two new functions responsible for ...
-* Week of 03/14/2022: fixed bug and added support for ...

-Spring 2021 (Student 2)
-...

-Fall 2020 (Student 3)
-...

 ## References
 include links related to datasets and papers describing any of the methodologies models you used.
 E.g.